Glaucoma Treatment Fourways

 Is glaucoma curable?

 While there is no cure for glaucoma at present, early treatment can help slow or halt the progression of vision loss.
-Treatment options, which depend on factors such as age, type, and severity of glaucoma, may include medications and/or surgery aimed at reducing eye pressure.
+Treatment options, which depend on factors such as age, type, and severity of glaucoma, may include laser treatments, medications and/or surgery aimed at reducing eye pressure.

 What is glaucoma caused by?